 Here's how it works.
-Once you reach the service requirements for retirement, you are eligible to enroll in DROP.
+Once you reach the service requirements for a retirement, you are eligible to enroll in DROP.
 When you enroll in DROP, you agree to "lock-in" your service and benefit levels as of the effective date of your participation.
 From a service and benefit standpoint, it is as if you had retired on this date.
-You continue to work as an active employee, though, and the Pension Plan credits your normal monthly retirement benefit (based on your service as of the date you entered DROP) into your DROP account.
-You also continue to earn your normal pay as an active employee.
+You continue to work as an active Firefighter, though, and the Pension Fund credits your normal monthly retirement benefit (based on your service as of the date you entered DROP) into your DROP account.
+You also continue to earn your normal pay as an active Firefighter.

-You can participate in DROP for a maximum of five (5) years from the date of entry.
+You can participate in DROP for a maximum of seven (7) years.
 During your participation in the DROP, your normal retirement benefit payments are added to your DROP account balance each month, which is invested on a tax deferred basis.
-When you leave city employment, you choose how you want to receive your DROP account balance from available distribution methods and you begin receiving your regular monthly benefit checks.
+When you leave the Fire Department, you choose how you want to receive your DROP account balance from available distribution methods.

-B. ELIGIBILITY AND PARTICIPATION
+B. ELIGIBILITY AND PARTICIPATION QUESTIONS